Vermont Knolls, Los Angeles: Vermont Shopping Center

-Population
+Demographics

 A total of 20,616 people lived in Vermont Knolls' 1.14 square miles, according to the 2000 U.S. census—averaging 18,057 people per square mile, among the highest population densities in the city as a whole.
 Population was estimated at 21,568 in 2008.
 The median age was 24, considered young when compared to the city as a whole.
 The percentages of residents aged birth to 18 were among the county's highest.

 Within the neighborhood, Latinos made up 54.5% of the population, with black people at 42.6%, Asian 1.2%, white 1% and other 0.7%.
 Mexico and El Salvador were the most common places of birth for the 33.2% of the residents who were born abroad, an average percentage of foreign-born when compared with the city or county as a whole.

 The $27,730 median household income in 2008 dollars was considered low for the city and county.
 The percentage of households earning $20,000 or less was high, compared to the county at large.
 The average household size of 3.3 people was high for the city.
 Renters occupied 72.1% of the housing units, and homeowners occupied the rest.

 In 2000 there were 1,533 families headed by single parents, or 33.7%, the second-highest rate for any city neighborhood, after Watts.

 Vermont Knolls' residents with a four-year bachelor's degree amounted to 5.4% of the population aged 25 and older in 2000, which was a low figure when compared with the city and the county at large; the percentage of those residents with less than a high school diploma was high for the county.